PrismarineJS/mineflayer/docs/api.md

 const cow = bot.nearestEntity(entity => entity.name.toLowerCase() === 'cow') // we use .toLowercase() because in 1.8 cow was capitalized, for newer versions that can be ommitted
 ```

-### Task API
+### Action API
-Most mineflayer function have a task attached to them.
-Task are used to keep track if a given action is compatible with currently running functions.
+Most mineflayer function have a action attached to them.
+Action are used to keep track if a given action is compatible with currently running functions.
 For instance: Equiping an item is not compatible with tossing an item.
 This is because both actions require the use off the cursor to move items in the inventory.
 Calling both functions at the same time could mess up what both functions expect the inventory to do.

-#### bot.taskCompatible(taskIdentifier)
+#### bot.actionCompatible(actionIdentifier)
-Check if a given task is compatible with currently running tasks.
+Check if a given action is compatible with currently running actions.
-* `Returns` - An object containing `{ status: boolean, task?: Task }`
+* `Returns` - An object containing `{ status: boolean, action?: Action }`
   * `status` - Boolean.
-If the given task identifier is compatible
+If the given action identifier is compatible
-  * `task` - Undefined if status is true.
-The first tasks running that is incompatible.
+  * `action` - Undefined if status is true.
+The first actions running that is incompatible.
-* `taskIdentifier` - A string task identifier
+* `actionIdentifier` - A string action identifier

-#### bot.taskCreateCompatible(taskIdentifier)
+#### bot.actionCreateCompatible(actionIdentifier)
-Create and start a new task with the given identifier.
-Throws an error if the given task identifier is incompatible with currently running tasks.
+Create and start a new action with the given identifier.
+Throws an error if the given action identifier is incompatible with currently running actions.
-* `Returns` - A Task object off the created Task
+* `Returns` - A Action object off the created Action
-* `taskIdentifier` - A string task identifier
+* `actionIdentifier` - A string action identifier

-#### bot.taskWaitCompatibility(taskIdentifier)
+#### bot.actionWaitCompatibility(actionIdentifier)
-Wait until a give task identifier is compatible with currently running tasks.
-Then creates a new Task like `bot.taskCreateCompatible` and resolves the promise.
+Wait until a give action identifier is compatible with currently running actions.
+Then creates a new Action like `bot.actionCreateCompatible` and resolves the promise.
-* `Returns` - A promise with Task
+* `Returns` - A promise with Action
-* `taskIdentifier` - A string task identifier
+* `actionIdentifier` - A string action identifier

-#### bot.taskRemove(Task)
+#### bot.actionRemove(Action)
-Remove a task.
+Remove a action.
-* `Task` - An active Task class instance.
+* `Action` - An active Action class instance.

-#### bot.tasks.currentTasks
+#### bot.actions.currentActions
-A Array of currently running tasks
+A Array of currently running actions

-#### bot.tasks.taskUpdate
+#### bot.actions.actionUpdate
-An instance off EventEmitter that emits `update` whenever a task finishes.
+An instance off EventEmitter that emits `update` whenever a action finishes.

 ### Methods